 If you’re serving kielbasa for breakfast or brunch (no judgment here!), consider doing so with this German Apple Pancake.
 This skillet-made pancake is thicker and denser than regular pancakes.

 Whether you call them funeral potatoes or party potatoes, consider serving this cheesy hash brown casserole with your kielbasa.
-Cool Whip gives this make-ahead casserole extra creamy oomph, and cornflake cereal gives it a pleasant crunch.
+Sour Cream gives this make-ahead casserole extra creamy oomph, and cornflake cereal gives it a pleasant crunch.

 Grits are a Southern cornmeal porridge similar to polenta.
 Our Crock Pot Cheese Grits are mild, cheesy, and comforting, making them a viable pairing with kielbasa.